Jury in Trump hush money trial resumes deliberations after rehearing instructions, testimony

 NEW YORK (AP) — The jury in former President Donald Trump's hush money trial resumed deliberations Thursday after revisiting portions of the judge's instructions and rehearing testimony from multiple key witnesses about the alleged scheme at the heart of the history-making case.

-The judge responded to a jury request by rereading 30 pages of jury instructions related to how inferences may be drawn from evidence.
+The judge responded to a jury request by rereading 30 pages of jury instructions.
 The 12-person jury, which deliberated for about 4 1/2 hours Wednesday without reaching a verdict, also reheard testimony Thursday morning from a tabloid publisher and Trump's former lawyer and personal fixer.

 It's unclear how long the deliberations will last.
 A guilty verdict would deliver a stunning legal reckoning for the presumptive Republican presidential nominee as he seeks to reclaim the White House while an acquittal would represent a major win for him and embolden him on the campaign trail.
 Since verdicts must be unanimous, it's also possible the case ends in a mistrial if the jury can't reach a consensus.